-The 70 segment bar graph has a user definable range and is typically used as a tacho, however it can be used to display any other value.
-When used as a tacho it may be configured for up to 19000 RPM.
+The dial or bar graph has a user definable range and is typically used as a tacho, however it can be used to display any other value.

 A fully programmable shift point can be displayed, which can also be gear dependent.